Cahill Park Playground In Wolli Creek Is A Natural Oasis Of Fun

 By: Alex Harmon, ellaslist

-Another fresh new playground has popped up in the inner south-west suburbs of Sydney.
-Cahill Park Playground In Wolli Creek officially opened this month but expect lots more to come.
-The Cahill Park Masterplan is being progressively being rolled out over the coming months and we hear a cafe is on its way!
+This new playground popped up in the inner south-west suburbs of Sydney last year but we still love it.
+Cahill Park Playground In Wolli Creek officially opened in 2017 but expect lots more to come.
+The Cahill Park Masterplan is being progressively rolled out over the coming months and we hear a cafe, picnic area and dog park is on its way!

 So, what did we find?
 Well, have you noticed the trend in new playgrounds, where the equipment seems to blend into its environment?
 Gone are the garish, plastic-fantastic look playgrounds of our childhoods.
 These days parks look less like McDonalds and more like bushland jungle gyms!
 Right now Cahill Park looks like a half-opened Christmas present with its brightly coloured temporary fences, but take away the packaging and this playground is a oil painting of timber, ropes and earthy colour schemes.
 Perfect for backyard-less, apartment living kids like mine!